UH-CI/genomics-workshop/wrangling/01-readQC.md

 1. Create a working directory for your analysis

     ```bash
-    $ cd
+    $ cd ~/lus
-    # this command takes us to the home directory
+    # this command takes us to your scratch directory

     $ mkdir bio_workshop
     ```